 On the date of issue of the Notes, it is not expected that the Notes will constitute "Deeply Discounted Securities" within the meaning of Chapter 8 of Part 4 of the Income Tax (Trading and Other Income) Act 2005.
-Noteholders who are either individuals or trustees and are resident for tax purposes in the United Kingdom or who carry on a trade, profession or vocation in the United Kingdom through a branch or agency to which the Notes are attributable (and who are not subject to United Kingdom corporation tax) will generally be liable to United Kingdom tax on the amount of any interest received in respect of the Notes.
+Noteholders who are either individuals or trustees and are resident for tax purposes in the United Kingdom will generally be liable to United Kingdom tax on the amount of any interest received in respect of the Notes.

-A disposal of a Note by a Noteholder resident for tax purposes in the United Kingdom or who carries on a trade, profession or vocation in the United Kingdom through a branch or agency to which the Note is attributable may give rise to a chargeable gain or allowable loss for the purposes of United Kingdom taxation of capital gains.
+A disposal of a Note by a Noteholder resident for tax purposes in the United Kingdom may give rise to a chargeable gain or allowable loss for the purposes of United Kingdom taxation of capital gains.
 In calculating any gain or loss on disposal of a Note, sterling values are compared at acquisition and transfer.
 Accordingly, a taxable profit can arise even where the foreign currency amount received on a disposal is less than or the same as the amount paid for any Note.
 Any accrued interest at the date of disposal may be taxed under the provisions of Chapter 2 of Part 12 of the Income Tax Act 2007.